Paul Goldschmidt Player Props: Cardinals vs. Rockies

 Paul Goldschmidt At The Plate

-- Goldschmidt has two doubles, a home run and seven walks while hitting .333.
+- Goldschmidt leads St. Louis with an OBP of .489, plus a team-best slugging percentage of .500.

-- He ranks 35th in batting average, 17th in on base percentage, and 68th in slugging among the qualifying batters in MLB play.
+- Among qualifying hitters in MLB, he ranks 13th in batting average, eighth in on-base percentage, and 54th in slugging.

-- Goldschmidt has picked up an RBI twice this year, but just one in each of those games.
+- In three games this season, Goldschmidt has picked up an RBI, with more than one RBI once.

-- He has scored a run in four of nine games so far this season.
+- He has scored in five games this season (50.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.